RandomHashTags/destiny/README.md

 <summary>Macros</summary>

-Unlocks compile-time optimizations for middleware, routes, route groups and responders
+Unlocks compile-time optimizations for the router, routes, route groups responders, and middleware.

-<b>Most compile-time optimizations for optimal runtime performance happens here.</b> This includes:
+<b>Most runtime optimizations come from here.</b> This includes:

-- auto generation of optimized enums and structs for middleware, responders, route groups and route storage
+- auto generation of optimized enums, structs and functions (avoiding classes and existentials)
-- perfect hashing for static route storage (if possible)
+- perfect hashing for routes (if enabled & possible)

 </details>